Physical and Quantitative Biology, BME/CHE/PHY 558

 MDF = Molecular Driving Forces, chapter numbers.

+See the policy statement regarding religious holidays at here.
 Students are expected to notify the course professors by email of their intention to take time out for religious observance.
-This should be done as soon as possible but definitely before the end of the add/drop¹ period.
+This should be done as soon as possible but definitely before the end of the add/drop period.
 At that time they can discuss with the instructor(s) how they will be able to make up the work covered.